About CK’s Experience

 Recent work: Local media/Whidbey Media with Whidbey Life Magazine

 Brand marketing for coffee roastery/café, construction, non-profit retirementcommunities, local art businesses, community organizations, insurance industry media buys/campaigns.
 I continue to work with local businesses and government agencies with their brands’ strategic marketing campaigns to connect their message with their

 Images: Horizons Event with Gabriel Brown/Spaceworks and Linda Troeh/Targa Sound Terminal with Christina Kitchens.
 Image from Rusty George’s creative event, with our host, Rusty George.

 Started in the print shop

 My first job was with The Robbins Company–a local tunnel-boring-machine company.
 It taught me crucial office management skills including how to interface with multiple departments and coordinate their needs.
 I worked in their engineering print shop for three years.
 My responsibilities included working with machine drawings, operating several styles of copiers, microfilming, date entry, stocking marketing materials and relief reception front desk work.

 Gained experience in the International Trade Industry

-For my second jobs I entered into the world of the Customs House Brokerage industry.
+I entered into the world of the Customs House Brokerage industry.
 It gave me a firm footing in project management and helped me to see the value of building business relationships.
 This included building relationships with the U.S. Customs Service, steamship lines, airlines, freight forwarders, cargo warehouses, transportation companies, our clients and other staff at various locations inside of the United States.

 Images: Chamber Golf Classic featuring the Fun Cart Crew and a fun picture from the event.